yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/manage-access.md

 ## User roles

-A Yugabyte Cloud user is either an Admin or a Developer.
+A YugabyteDB Managed user is either an Admin or a Developer.

 ### Admin

 Admin users have full access to all cloud features.
 There must always be at least one Admin account.
-The primary account user (the user who created the Yugabyte Cloud account) is automatically assigned an Admin role.
+The primary account user (the user who created the YugabyteDB Managed account) is automatically assigned an Admin role.

 ### Developer